-Subsequent reconnaissance sampling located 1 kilometre north of the Castromil prospect has yielded results from 0.016 g/t Au to 15.90 g/t Au.
-Seven rock-chip and rock-float samples were collected over a total strike length of 200 metres in an area of poor exposure, from altered granites and vein material similar to the mineralization and alteration style observed in the two prospects of Castromil and Serra da Quinta.
-The samples are located approximately 1 kilometre north of the northern-most point of the Castromil prospect, slightly offset from the main northwest-trending fault.
+Subsequent reconnaissance sampling located north of the Castromil, at the Castromil North prospect, has yielded results from 0.016 g/t Au to 15.90 g/t Au.
+Seven rock-chip and rock-float samples were collected over a total strike length of 200 metres in an area of poor exposure, from altered granites and vein material similar to the mineralization and alteration style observed in the Castromil and Serra da Quinta prospects.
+The samples are located approximately one kilometre north of the northern-most point of the Castromil prospect, slightly offset from the main northwest-trending fault.
 The mineralization is orientated broadly northwest, implying either a lateral stepping of the mineralization, or, more likely, a second and parallel structure.
-Grades included a high of 15.90 g/t Au, plus four samples assaying between 1.61 g/t Au and 1.03 g/t Au, with lows of 0.01 and 0.02 g/t Au.
+Grades include a high of 15.90 g/t Au, plus four samples assaying between 1.61 and 1.03 g/t Au, with lows of 0.01 and 0.02 g/t Au.